patrickfav/indoor-positioning/README.md

 Next press "Schedule Job" -> "Start Single Run Analysis" and wait a couple of seconds.
 The analysis should appear under "Analysis", reload page if not.
 The click "Radio Path Loss Config" and click "Normalize Node Multipliers".
-In the bottom table click on drop-down under "SSID" and choose "Targentdistance".
+In the bottom table click on drop-down under "SSID" and choose "Targetdistance".
 Add the physical distances between nodes in meters in the distance matrix or skip the entire step.
 After entering the distances you can press "Calculate Path Loss Model" to optimize the used model -> "Update config".

 Next, again, press "Schedule Job" -> "Start Single Run Analysis" and wait a couple of seconds.
 Select the current analysis (with the adapted model).
 Choose "Signal Strength Map" and correct the positions of the active nodes.
-You may want to upload a floorplan blueprint first in the network details (the pen icon next to the main header).
+You may want to upload a floor plan blueprint first in the network details (the pen icon next to the main header).
 After that, go to map full screen mode (four arrows icon).
-Scale the floorplan with the slider until the meter sizes are correct (you may have to correct the positions of the Active Nodes again).
+Scale the floor plan with the slider until the meter sizes are correct (you may have to correct the positions of the Active Nodes again).
 Then press "Calculate" next to the "Extended Nodes" headers.
 This will calculate the positions of all APs/Routers in the vicinity.
 You may want to correct the positions you know of.
 Press "save".
 You now are ready to position.